Dr. Dan J. Segrist

 Associate Professor &

 Dan J. Segrist, winner of an SIUE Teaching Recognition Award in 2009, received his Ph.D. in Clinical Psychology in 2000 from Southern Illinois University at Carbondale.
 He completed his pre-doctoral internship at the Counseling Center of Southern Illinois University at Carbondale.
-As an Assistant Professor in the Clinical Adult Psychology Graduate Program at SIUE he teaches Advanced Psychopathology and Adult Personality Assessment.
+As an Associate Professor in the Clinical Psychology Graduate Program at SIUE he teaches Advanced Psychopathology and Adult Personality Assessment.
 At the undergraduate level he teaches Foundations of Psychology, Careers in Psychology, Psychopathology, and Theories of Personality.
 His primary research focus is on substance use, expectancies, and refusal among adolescents and college students.
 Additionally he has research interests in the teaching of psychology.
 He has co-authored articles that have been published in Psychology of Addictive Behaviors and he has made presentations at national and regional conferences including the American Psychological Association, Best Practices in Teaching Introductory Psychology, and Midwest Institute for Students and Teachers of Psychology.

 Dr. Segrist is available to mentor students interested in careers in the mental health field, graduate programs in clinical psychology, and careers in academia.

 Berghoff, C. R., Pomerantz, A. M., Segrist, D. J., Pettibone, J. C., & Bedwell, D. R. (2012).
 The relationship between experiential avoidance and impulsiveness in a non-clinical sample.
 Behaviour Change, 29(1), 25-35.

 Rose, P., & Segrist, D. J. (2012).
 Difficulty identifying feelings, distress tolerance, and compulsive buying.
 Journal of Mental Health and Addiction, 10(6), 927-935.